bitsandbytes-foundation/bitsandbytes/README.md

 ### Stable Embedding Layer

 To use the stable embedding layer, simply replace the PyTorch embedding layer with `bnb.nn.StableEmbedding`.
-By default, this layer is sparsely optimized.s
+By default, this layer is sparsely optimized.

+### Fairseq Users

+To use the Stable Embedding Layer, override the respective `build_embedding(...)` function of your model.
+Make sure to also use the `--no-scale-embedding` flag to disable scaling of the word embedding layer (nor replaced with layer norm).
+You can use the optimizers by replacing the optimizer in the respective file (`adam.py` etc.).

 ## Instructions for Testers